๐ฌ Action Processor

 To create an Action Processor, you can simply run the following command to create a Sentio processor project.

-The command will generate a template project, then open the project in your favorite code editor.
-Edit the sentio.yaml
+npx @sentio/cli@latest create `<project name>`The command will generate a template project, then open the project in your favorite code editor.
+Edit the sentio.yaml file, change the type to action.

-project your-project-name
+project: your-project-name

-in the dependencies.
+type: actionIf you don't need other functions provided by @sentio/sdk, you can also edit the package.json file, change the @sentio/sdk to @sentio/action in the dependencies.
 This reduces the size of the dependency package.

 "dependencies": {